AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 | `alertType` | Each alert can have three different alert types.
 They are: <ul><li>`start`: Notifies a user when the query execution has begun.</li><li>`success`: Notifies the user when the query completes.</li><li>`failure`: Notifies the user if the query fails.</li></ul> |
 | `status` | The alert has two status values `enabled` and `disabled`.
 An alert is either actively listening for the events or paused for future use while retaining all the relevant subscribers and settings. |

-## Retrieve all subscriptions for a particular query or schedule ID {#retrieve-all-alert-subscriptions-by-id}
+## Retrieve the alert subscription information for a particular query or schedule ID {#retrieve-all-alert-subscriptions-by-id}

 Retrieve the alert subscription information for a particular query ID or schedule ID by making a GET request to the `alertSubscriptions/{QUERY_ID}` or the `alertSubscriptions/{SCHEDULE_ID}` endpoint.